-We will consult with Ngāti Mutunga o Wharekauri Iwi Trust and Hokotehi Moriori Trust and consider the needs of iwi and imi when making decisions about implementing restrictions or prohibitions with our fire control powers.
-The relevant iwi and imi for this zone are listed as stakeholders.
+We will consult with tangata whenua and consider the needs of iwi when making decisions about implementing restrictions or prohibitions with our fire control powers.
+The relevant iwi for this zone are listed as stakeholders.

-Large-scale events that might be cancelled because a restriction on activities can have a significant economic impact.
+Large scale events that might be cancelled because a restriction on activities can have a significant economic impact.

-Restrictions or prohibitions on fire hazardous activities should not impose any unreasonable restrictions on people living and enjoying recreational activities in this zone.
+Placing restrictions or prohibitions on fire hazardous activities should not impose any unreasonable restrictions on people living and enjoying recreational activities in this zone.